OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk/token-bridge-deployment.md

   });
 ```

-### 4. Setting up the WETH gateway (for ETH-based Orbit chains)
+### 4. Setting up the WETH gateway (just for ETH-based Orbit chains)
-The last step to setup the token bridge for an Orbit chain is to set up the WETH Gateway.
+The last step to setup the token bridge for an ETH-based Orbit chain is to set up the WETH Gateway. **Note** that step is just for ETH-based Orbit chains and not for Custom fee token orbit chains.
 In our canonical bridge design, we have a separate custom gateway for WETH to bridge it in and out of the Orbit chain.
 You can find more info about WETH gateway on our [docs](https://docs.arbitrum.io/for-devs/concepts/token-bridge/token-bridge-erc20#other-flavors-of-gateways).

 So after deployment of the token bridge and when you are assure about the success on the deployment on the both parent and child chain, it's time to set the WETH Gateway on both parent and child chain.
 To handle that we have two APIs on our Orbit SDK: